codex-storage/cs-codex-dist-tests/docs/Continuous-Tests.md

     kubectl apply -f tests-runner.yaml
     ```

- 2. Copy kubeconfig to the runner
+ 2. Copy kubeconfig to the runner Pod using the name you set in the previous step
     ```shell
     kubectl cp ~/.kube/codex-dist-tests.yaml tests-runner:/opt/kubeconfig.yaml
     ```